maex0/nerddeck/README.md

 ![Build Status](https://github.com/maex0/nerddeck/actions/workflows/build.yml/badge.svg)

 Welcome to NerdDeck, a project initiated during the first semester of my Master's program at [TH Rosenheim](https://www.th-rosenheim.de) in the course "Concepts of Programming Languages."
-In this project, I will be comparing two programming languages, [Go](https://go.dev) and [Haskell](https://www.haskell.org), within the context of functional programming.
+In this project, I will be comparing two programming languages, [Go](https://go.dev) and [F#](https://dotnet.microsoft.com/languages/fsharp), within the context of functional programming.

 ## Project Overview

-This repository is dedicated to exploring the paradigms of functional programming in the context of two distinct programming languages: Go and Haskell.
+This repository is dedicated to exploring the paradigms of functional programming in the context of two distinct programming languages: Go and F#.

 ## Table of Contents